 Making Your Payments Lower

-Are you wanting to cash out some of your home equity in your refinance?
-Maybe you want to update your kitchen, take care of your college kid's tuition, or take a cruise.
-So you'll need to find a loan above the balance remaining of your current mortgage.With this goal, you will want However, if your interest rate is currently high and you've had it for a long time, you could be able to achieve your goals without making your monthly payments bigger.
+Are you planning to cash out some of your home equity in your refinance?
+Perhaps you want to pay for home improvements, take care of your college kid's tuition, or take your family on a dream vacation.
+In this case, you'll need to find a loan above the balance remaining on your current mortgage loan.In this case, you will need However, if your loan interest rate is currently high and you have held it for quite a few years, you could be able to reach your goals without a rise in your mortgage payment.

 Building up Equity Faster

-Do you hope to build up home equity quicker, and pay off your mortgage faster?
-In that case, you need to look into refinancing to a short term mortgage - for example, a fifteen-year mortgage loan.
-You will be paying less interest and growing your home equity more quickly, even though your payments will likely be bigger than you have been paying.
-However, if you've had your existing 30 year mortgage for a long time and the loan balance is somewhat low, you might be do this without increasing your mortgage payment — you may even be able to save!
-To help you determine your options and the multiple benefits of refinancing, please call us at 720-598-8300.
+Are you planning to fatten your equity faster, and pay off your mortgage more quickly?
+If this is your hope, your refinance loan can change you to a mortgage program with a short, such as a 15 year loan.
+You will be paying less interest and increasing your equity faster, even though your mortgage payments will usually be higher than you have been paying.
+However, if you've held your existing 30 year mortgage for a number of years and the loan balance is relatively low, you may be able to do this without increasing your monthly mortgage payment — you could even be able to save!
+To help you understand your options and the multiple benefits in refinancing, please call us at 720-598-8300.
 We are here for you.